 They were also displayed at our Whitburn Remembers "Families of the Great War" Commemoration on Saturday 10th November 2018.

 Alexander Stewart MBE, MSP - "I am honoured to be an Ambassador of ASA Scotland, I fully support the aims and objectives of the Association, I am equally honoured to be Honouray President of the Ribbon Of Poppies UK & Commonwealth"

 "Educating our children and our communities across Nation about our Armed Forces heritage is really important to us all"

-"We must never forget those brave men and women who have paid the supreme sacrifice for our Soverign and Nation, Past, Present and Future"
+"We must never forget those brave men and women who have paid the supreme sacrifice for our Sovereign and Nation, Past, Present and Future"